LukasKnill/LukasKnill-MachineLearning-Portfolion/README.md

   - The initial model was trained on a diverse set of soil images to cover various conditions and clod characteristics.
 However, to enhance its performance, the model underwent several stages of fine-tuning.
   - This fine-tuning involved retraining the model with additional data, adjusting hyperparameters, and experimenting with different network architectures to reduce false positives and improve the segmentation accuracy.
   - The fine-tuning process also included validation against a separate test set of images to ensure that the model generalizes well to new, unseen data.
 The result is a robust model that provides reliable segmentation even under varying environmental conditions.

+### Explanation of the `main` Function

+The `main` function orchestrates the entire process of soil image analysis and metric generation.
+It includes the following key steps:

+1. **Data Loading**: Images, point clouds, and disparity maps are loaded from the specified data directory (`DATA_ROOT`).

+2. **Image Processing with SAM**: If enabled, the `SamAutomaticMaskGenerator` is used to segment soil clods in the images.

+3. **Depth Map Processing**: Disparity maps are processed to create depth maps, which are then used to analyze and create 2D and 3D representations of the soil clods.

+4. **Clod Analysis**: The segmented clods are analyzed to generate metrics like the mean weight diameter (MWD) and other relevant soil quality indicators.

+5. **Result Compilation**: The results are compiled into CSV files for further analysis.

+### My Contributions

+I was responsible for developing the parts of the code that create 2D and 3D objects from depth maps, allowing for a detailed analysis of the soil structure.
+Additionally, I fine-tuned the segmentation model to improve its accuracy in identifying soil clods.